Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability

-This could therefore be critical not just for understanding whether or not an outflow is launched in the first place, but to explaining various phenomena above such as clumping in the torus, variations in AGN extinction curves, and certain forms of time variability.
-Specifically, while AGN are known to vary at essentially all wavelengths and timescales from hours through Gyr \citep{uttley2004brief, paolillo2004prevalence, paolillo2017tracing, assef2018luminous, caplar2017optical}, variation in their X-ray flux ($\sim 20\%$ to 80\%) on timescales of a $\sim$ a few years, without variation in the optical component has been reported for several sources \citep{2002ApJ...571..234R,2005ApJ...623L..93R, markowitz2014first, laha2020variable, de2007broad, smith2007x}.
-In certain cases, 'changing-look' AGN, order of magnitude variability has been observed on timescales as short as a few days to a couple hours \citep[e.g.,][]{lamassa2015discovery, runnoe2016now, ruan2016toward, mcelroy2016close, yang2018discovery, mathur2018changing, wang2018identification, stern2018mid, ross2020first, trakhtenbrot20191es, hon2020changing}.
+The insights gained from these simulations are crucial not only for determining the initiation of an outflow but also for explaining various related phenomena.
+These include clumping in the torus, variations in AGN extinction curves, and specific forms of temporal variability.
+AGN sources are known to exhibit variability at essentially all wavelengths and timescales, ranging from hours to billions of years \citep{uttley2004brief, paolillo2004prevalence, paolillo2017tracing, assef2018luminous, caplar2017optical}.
+However, there have been observations of sources where the X-ray flux varies by approximately 20\% to 80\% over a few years, with no apparent variation in the optical component \citep{2002ApJ...571..234R,2005ApJ...623L..93R, markowitz2014first, laha2020variable, de2007broad, smith2007x}.
+In some cases, 'changing-look' AGN have shown order of magnitude variability on timescales as short as a few days to a couple hours \citep[e.g.,][]{lamassa2015discovery, runnoe2016now, ruan2016toward, mcelroy2016close, yang2018discovery, mathur2018changing, wang2018identification, stern2018mid, ross2020first, trakhtenbrot20191es, hon2020changing}.
 However, the processes driving such variability and the clumpy nature of the torus remain unexplained.

-In the paper, we therefore explore radiation-dust driven outflows for AGN torii including for the first time explicit dust-gas radiation dynamics.
-Firstly, in \S \ref{sec:methods}, we introduce the numerical methods and initial conditions of the simulations.
-In \S \ref{sec:results}, we present an analysis of our results.
-We analyze the morphology, dynamics, and non-linear evolution of the dusty gas in the simulations.
-In \S \ref{subsec:radhydro} we compare the results of our standard simulations to simulations with full radiation-dust-magnetohydrodynamics.
-Further, in \S \ref{subsec:launch} we discuss whether radiation-driven outflows could be successfully launched and quantify the momentum coupling efficiency within the wind.
-We consider how the presence of the RDIs affects observable AGN properties in \S \ref{subsec:var} such as time variability.
-Finally, we summarize our findings in \S \ref{sec:conc}.
+In this study, we investigate the behaviour of radiation-dust-driven outflows for AGN tori, including explicit dust-gas radiation dynamics for the first time.
+We introduce our numerical methods and initial conditions in \S \ref{sec:methods}, followed by an analysis of our results in \S \ref{sec:results}.
+We analyze the morphology, dynamics, and non-linear evolution of the dusty gas in the simulations, and in \S \ref{subsec:radhydro} we compare our standard simulations results to simulations with full radiation-dust-magnetohydrodynamics.
+Additionally, we investigate the feasibility of launching radiation-driven outflows and measure the momentum coupling efficiency within the wind in \S \ref{subsec:launch}.
+In \S \ref{subsec:var}, we examine how the presence of RDIs affects observable AGN properties, such as time variability.
+Finally, we provide a summary of our findings in \S \ref{sec:conc}.